This page describes best practice. It does not explain the law

 Advice on specific conditions

 This guidance is designed to help support all workers.
-If you want advice on specific conditions, the NHS England site has this.
+If you want advice on specific conditions, visit the NHS website.

 Advice for specific situations

-There is step by step advice on support with employee health and disability on GOV.UK.
-Use this government service to see questions about your situation and advice based on your answers.
+There is guidance in the government service Support with employee health and disability on GOV.UK.
+Use this government service to see guidance based on your situation.
 It includes things like:

 Principles to help you build a supportive and inclusive workplace